Cash-Eze2/SCADMIN/README.md

-**Explore the world of education with VREP and unlock a new dimension of learning!**
+**Explore the world of education with ScAdmin and unlock a new dimension of learning!**